 Fig. 4 shows the evolution of the transfer function when increasing the amplifier gain.
-The digitized phase measurement noise level is independent of the gain: the noise level is either due to the analog-to-digital conversion step, solely due to the unstable reference of the internal voltage used by the conversion stage, or unoptimized board layout when separating the analog and digital parts of the power supplies.
+The digitized phase measurement noise level is independent of the gain: the noise level is either due to the analog-to-digital conversion step, solely due to the unstable reference of the internal voltage used by the conversion stage, or the unoptimized board layout when separating the analog and digital parts of the power supplies.

-This method, which focuses on the phase measurement around the analog-to-digital converter (ADC) mid-range, yields the system to saturate if the phase shifts during the reaction, a condition which is quickly met for the highest gains.
-A first strategy to avoid this situation is to continuously track the phase, and to control the frequency to keep the phase close to a setpoint near the ADC mid-range.
-An alternative strategy requires a preliminary calibration of the phase frequency slope, to allow the phase for slowly drifting towards one of the range boundaries, and once reached, to control the frequency to bring the measurement back to the ADC mid-range.
+This method, which focuses on the phase measurement around the analog-to-digital converter (ADC) mid-range, causes the system to saturate if the phase shifts during the reaction, a condition which is quickly met for the highest gains.
+A first strategy to avoid this situation is to continu-